 - SlimPort-compatible phone (SlimPort’s list of supported devices)

-- A SlimPort cable or adapter
+- A micro-USB SlimPort cable or adapter

 Begin by plugging the SlimPort adapter into your phone.
 Then, attach the SlimPort adapter to your display using the proper cable.
 You should then be able to view your phone’s screen on a TV.
 Like MHL, it’s plug-and-play.